area17/a17-carousel/readme.md

 If you find a bug in a17-carousel, please add it to [the issue tracker](https://code.area17.com/a17/a17-carousel/issues) or fork it, fix it and submit a pull request for it (👍).

+The development script is `dist/a17-carousel.js`.
 Tabs are 2 spaces, functions are commented, variables are camel case and its preferred that its easier to read than outright file size being the smallest possible.

+Make sure to include a minified version inside of `dist` by running: `npm run minify` (you'll need to `npm run install` to install `terser`).
+The minified version is added to the git repository for users who aren't using build tools.

 ## Support